vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 ## Create a Connection

 :::info
 The following steps are also provided in the Vantage Kubernetes agent Helm chart repository.
 See [the Helm chart repository](https://github.com/vantage-sh/helm-charts/tree/main/charts/vantage-kubernetes-agent) for all value configurations.
-If you would like to use a manifest-based deployment option instead, see the [section below](/kubernetes_agent#manifest-deploy)
+If you would like to use a manifest-based option instead, see the [section below](/kubernetes_agent#manifest-deploy)
 :::

 To set up a _new_ Kubernetes agent connection: